joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/input.md

 Symmetric encryption filled this gap by itself for decades.
 It is very powerful, and widely used even today -- but by itself, it has some serious limitations.

-One version of this is what’s referred to as a “One Time Pad” (OTP) - which, if done to very exacting standards, is still considered “unbreakable”.  https://en.wikipedia.org/wiki/One-time_pad
+One version of this is what is referred to as a “One Time Pad” (OTP) - which, if done to very exacting standards, is still considered “unbreakable”.  https://en.wikipedia.org/wiki/One-time_pad

 Unfortunately those exacting standards are all but impossible to do in practice, and certainly at any scale.
 An OTP is effectively a long string of completely, truly random characters, which you “add” to the characters of your own message, to create what looks like gibberish.
 The recipient has to use the exact same pad (and know exactly where to start using it) to decrypt it, and the pad of random characters has to be at least as long as the message.